 As the owner of a vehicle is likely to be insured, from a public policy perspective owner liability helps ensure that a person injured in a car accident will be able to recover compensation from a person who is both likely to be insured and was in a position to prevent the at-fault driver from operating the vehicle at the time of the accident.
 A borrower of a car is less likely to be insured.

-Owner Liability Statutes - States that have passed owner liability laws make car owners liable for accidents that are caused by the drivers of vehicles that they own.
+Owner Liability Statutes: States that have passed owner liability laws make car owners liable for accidents that are caused by the drivers of vehicles that they own.

-Negligence Theories - Even in the absence of an owner liability law, or where an exception to the law applies, it may be possible to hold the vehicle's owner liable for the accident.
+Negligence Theories: Even in the absence of an owner liability law, or where an exception to the law applies, it may be possible to hold the vehicle's owner liable for the accident.
 For example:

-Negligent Entrustment - When the car owner knows or has reason to know that the person entrusted with their car is not a safe driver, and nonetheless allows the person to operate their car, the owner may be liable for injuries caused by the driver.
+Negligent Entrustment: When the car owner knows or has reason to know that the person entrusted with their car is not a safe driver, and nonetheless allows the person to operate their car, the owner may be liable for injuries caused by the driver.

-Negligent Supervision - When the owner of a car is actively supervising the driver of the car, as might occur in the context of driver training, or is acting in a supervisory capacity to the driver but fails to properly exercise that supervision when doing so would likely have prevented the accident, it may be possible to recover from that person under a theory of negligent supervision of the driver.
+Negligent Supervision: When the owner of a car is actively supervising the driver of the car, it may be possible to recover from that person under a theory of negligent supervision of the driver.
+For example, in the context of driver training, or when the car owner is acting in a supervisory capacity to the driver but fails to properly exercise that supervision when doing so would likely have prevented an accident, the owner may be liable.

-Vicarious Liability - In employment situations, an employer is normally held liable along with an employee for injuries resulting from the negligence of the employee, such as causing an accident while driving a company vehicle.
+Vicarious Liability: In employment situations, an employer is normally held liable along with an employee for injuries resulting from the negligence of the employee, such as causing an accident while driving a company vehicle.